NCAA Division I independent schools (ice hockey): Future independent program

+Men

+History of current independents

 Alaska played infrequently as an independent program prior to 1985.
-They returned to independent status after the Great West Hockey Conference dissolved in 1988 and then joined the CCHA in 1995.
+It returned to independent status after the Great West Hockey Conference dissolved in 1988 and then joined the CCHA in 1995.
 The team was one of two final members of the men's division of the WCHA in 2021 and formally dissolved the men's side of the conference in 2021 (the WCHA remains in operation as a women-only league).

 Alaska-Anchorage first moved to D1 status in hockey in 1984, and played its first couple years as an independent before joining the newly founded GWHC alongside the Nanooks.
 After it dissolved, the Seawolves also played as an independent before joining the WCHA in 1994, around the same time Alaska joined the nearby CCHA.
-In 2020, the University of Alaska announced that UAA hockey would be cut after the 2020-21 season due to a reduction in state funding unless the program could raise 3 million dollars, and the program went on hiatus that year while its future was uncertain.
-Ultimately, the program was saved, and it returned to play in the 2022-23 season as an independent, following the dissolution of the men's side of its former conference, the WCHA.
+In 2020, the University of Alaska announced that UAA hockey would be cut after the 2020–21 season due to a reduction in state funding unless the program could raise 3 million dollars, and the program went on hiatus that year while its future was uncertain.
+Ultimately, the program was saved, and it returned to play in the 2022–23 season as an independent, following the dissolution of the men's side of its former conference, the WCHA.

-The Sun Devils moved up from club hockey in the ACHA to full varsity status.
-Arizona State began playing a full Division I schedule in 2016–17.
-The Sharks launched their men's program for the 2020–21 season.
+The LIU Sharks launched their men's program for the 2020–21 season, a year after starting a women's ice hockey program.

-With the 2020–21 season dramatically impacted by COVID-19, both Arizona State and LIU were in scheduling alliances with Division I conferences for that season, respectively with the Big Ten Conference and Atlantic Hockey.
+With the 2020–21 season dramatically impacted by COVID-19, LIU was in a scheduling alliance with a Division I conferences for that season, Atlantic Hockey.

 In 2021–22, Lindenwood fielded two separate men's club teams, each playing at a different level of the American Collegiate Hockey Association (ACHA), which governs the sport at club level.
 On March 23, 2022, Lindenwood announced that it would launch a Division I men's varsity program starting in the 2022–23 season, while maintaining its ACHA program.
 This announcement came shortly after the school announced it was starting a transition from Division II to Division I in July 2022, joining the non-hockey Ohio Valley Conference.

 On April 5, 2022, Stonehill, then a member of the D-II Northeast-10 Conference (NE-10), announced it was joining the Northeast Conference (which also does not sponsor ice hockey) that July, starting its own transition to D-I. Before this announcement, Stonehill had been one of seven NE-10 members that played men's ice hockey under Division II regulations, despite the NCAA not sponsoring a championship event at that level.
 (All other D-II schools with varsity men's ice hockey play under D-I regulations.)